obarthel/amiga-smbfs/README.md

 The minimum transmission buffer size is 8000 bytes (this is also the default buffer size), and the maximum permitted size is 65535 bytes.

-Please note that the transmission buffer size you asked for need not be accepted by the file server, which may choose to use a much smaller buffer.
+Please note that the transmission buffer size you asked for may not be accepted by the file server, which may choose to use a much smaller buffer.

 #### 5.4.6. `PROTOCOL/K`